indrode/lament/articles/ruby2_chruby.markdown

     make
     sudo make install

 Note that this lengthy `/.configure` command is required to point the installation to the correct brew-installed paths.
 At least that's what I needed to do on my Mountain Lion installation.
+You can safely ignore any warnings of type `unrecognized options: --with-openssl-dir`.

-Once done, you can do a `chruby 2.0` in your shell to switch to this version.
+Once all these steps have succesfully run, you can do a `chruby 2.0` in your shell to switch to this version.

     % ruby -v
     ruby 2.0.0p0 (2013-02-24 revision 39474) [x86_64-darwin12.2.0]